B-Houser/LTV-Numbers-Docs/clickbank.md

 1. Log into LTV Numbers at <a href="https://app.ltvnumbers.com" target="_blank">app.ltvnumbers.com</a>
 2. In LTV Numbers' side navigation bar, go to the "Settings" tab
 3. Click the "Copy" button for your Webhook URL in the “ClickBank Integrations” section.
-This will be your webhook URL for all of your funnels
+You will paste this into ClickBank at a later step
-4. In a separate browser window or tab, log into ClickBank at <a href="https://app.clickfunnels.com/users/sign_in" target="_blank">app.clickfunnels.com/users/sign_in</a>
+4. In a separate browser window or tab, log into ClickBank at <a href="https://accounts.clickbank.com/login.htm" target="_blank">accounts.clickbank.com/login/htm</a>
-6. In ClickBank's top navigation bar, go to ClickBank > Funnels
+6. In ClickBank's top navigation bar, click on Vendor Settings
-7. Click on a funnel you want to track to open it
-8. Click on the "Settings" tab in the upper right
-9. Scroll down to the "Webhooks" section and click "Manage Your Funnel Webhooks"
+7. On the My Site page, scroll down to the Advanced Tools section and click Edit
+8. Paste the LTV Numbers Webhook URL into an empty "Instant Notification URL" field and replace "clickfunnels" with "clickbank"
+    - Note: if your account doesn't have any empty "Instant Notification URL" fields, request another slot from ClickBank support
+10. Select the latest version (currently version 7.0)
-10. Click the "+ New Webhook" button
+11. Click the "Test IPN" button to verify the webhook
-11. Enter the following information:
-    - URL: paste your webhook URL that you copied earlier
-    - Adapter: "json"
-12. Click "Create Funnel Webhook" to create a webhook for this funnel
-13. Repeat steps 5-11 for each funnel you want to track
+12. Once verified, click the Save Changes button

 # 2. Historical Sales Data

-After setting up webhooks to pull in real time sales data, import your past sales for a complete picture of your data
+After setting up webhooks to pull in real time sales data, import your past sales for a complete picture of your data.
+Note: due to Clickbank's exporting limitations, you may have to subdivide your data and export it in multiple batches.
+The goal here is to establish a good analysis baseline with at least a year of data.
+(Older data doesn't necessarily reflect the current state of the business.)

 ### Export Historical Sales Data From ClickBank

-1. In ClickBank's top navigation bar, go to ClickBank > Sales
+1. In the ClickBank’s top navigation, bar go to Reporting, then the Transactions page
-2. In the "Showing Sales For" date selector, choose "All Time"
-3. Click the "Download Purchases" button.
-A popup with a progress bar will appear, indicating that ClickBank is preparing your historical sales data as a CSV file.
-    - Note: this process may take some time to complete
-4. To download your historical sales data, either:
+2. At the top of the Transactions page, there is usually a link to download all of the previous year’s transactions.
+Click this link to download the CSV file of last year's data and save it to your computer.
+3. Export the current year to date sales data by setting the date range to the beginning of the year to today's date
-    - Wait until the progress bar finishes, then click the "Download" button and save the CSV file to your computer
+4. Scroll to the bottom of the page, click the "Export Options: CSV" link, and save the file to your computer
-    - Check your email for the download link and save the CSV file to your computer
+    - Note: if there is too much data for ClickBank to export, the Export Options: CSV option will not be present.
+Choose a smaller date range and try again, repeating as necessary to include all of your relevant data.

 ### Import ClickBank Historical Data Into LTV Numbers

 1. In LTV Numbers' side menu, click "Upload" to get to the Data Uploader
 2. Click the "Choose File" button
 3. Select the historical sales data CSV from the previous section and click the "Next" button
+    - Note: if you have multiple sales record CSV files, you can multiselect them to upload them all at the same time.
+Otherwise, repeat this process for each file.
-4. In the "Choose Format" dropdown, select "ClickBank Sales CSV" and click the "Next" button to begin the ingest process
+5. In the "Choose Format" dropdown, select "ClickBank Sales CSV" and click the "Next" button to begin the ingest process
     - Note: this process may take some time to complete

-# 3. Add Funnels

-To finalize the connection between LTV Numbers and your funnels, you'll need to add them in LTV Numbers, individually or in a batch

-### Add Funnels Individually

-Use this simple method do add a few funnels, one at a time

-1. In LTV Numbers' side navigation bar, go to the "Settings" tab
-2. Click the "Add Funnel" button in the "ClickBank Integrations" section
-3. Enter the "Funnel Name" and "Funnel URL" for each funnel, both of which can be found in the funnel's Settings tab
-    - The "Funnel Name" can be found in the "NAME" field and the "Funnel URL" can be found in the "Share This Funnel URL" field
- 4. Repeat this process for each funnel

-### Add Funnels As A Batch

-Use this advanced method to add several funnels all at once

-##### Page Source Funnels List

-1. In ClickBank' top navigation bar, go to ClickBank > Funnels
-2. Scroll to the bottom of the page and set the funnels per page to the maximum number
-3. View the page source (right click > view page source or ctrl+u in Chrome-based browsers)
-4. Copy the entire page source (ctrl+a, ctrl+c)
-    - Note: The page source contains a list of your funnels displayed on this page
-5. Paste the page source into a plain text editor such as Notepad or Visual Studio Code
-6. Save the page source funnel list to your computer as an .html file
-7. Repeat the above steps for each page of funnels in the "Funnels" page of your ClickBank account

-##### Upload Funnels List
-1. In LTV Numbers' side menu, click "Upload" to get to the Data Uploader
-2. Click the "Choose File" button
-3. Select your page source funnel list html file and click the "Next" button
-    - Note: You can multiselect all page source funnel list html files by ctrl+click-ing or clicking and dragging to highlight multiple files
-4. In the "Choose Format" dropdown, select "ClickBank Funnels HTML" and click the "Next" button to begin the ingest process